webpack-contrib/less-loader/README.md

 }
 ```

-If `lessLogAsWarnOrErr` is set to `false` it will be just a log and webpack will compile successfully, but if you set this option to `true` webpack will compile fail with a warning.
+If `lessLogAsWarnOrErr` is set to `false` it will be just a log and webpack will compile successfully, but if you set this option to `true` webpack will compile fail with a warning(or error), and can break the build if configured accordingly.

 **webpack.config.js**